 But that will wait.
 Reflected life is never wasted, whatever the intensity of the reflection, and even when the reflection has negative affect attached to it.
 For life is not just meant to be lived but lived in the spirit of the word not just its letter.[6]

-It seemed to me then as if Hall oversimplified the difference in the circumstances of both men, the constitution of the political state at each time and the comparative stable resources open to each man to build a life in exile, though she mentions the delightful villa available to Aristotle.
-Moreover, this seemed convenient to the author in order to render the book a simple comparison of more self-centred male thinking (in Socrates) and thought about those who survived the person who took their own life in Aristotle, although the quotation she uses to support this from The Nichomachean Ethics is ambiguous to say the least, saying that suicide is an ‘injustice to the state’.[8]
-On this and on apocryphal stories of Aristotle’s later life she pursues his example as a justification of a book that considers all she knows about suicide in Ancient thought (not just Greek thought – she contrasts Job and Confucius),[9] the continuing history of the idea in Western history with much dwelling on the Romantic movement, which takes in the favourable assessment of rational suicide in Montaigne, its rebuttal by Rousseau, and a tradition of philosophy that returned to favouring its acceptability as a response in certain circumstances in Richard Burton, John Donne, David Hume, the romantic movement from Goethe onward and the existentialist favouring of it as an existential choice in Nietzsche and Sartre.[10]
+It seemed to me then as if Hall oversimplified the difference in the circumstances of both men, the constitution of the political state at each time and the comparative stable resources open to each man to build a life in exile, though she does mention the delightful villa available to Aristotle that no-one would have provided for Socrates.
+Moreover, this seemed convenient to the author, I thought then, in order to render the book a simple comparison of more self-centred male thinking (in Socrates) and thought about those who survived the person who took their own life in Aristotle, although the quotation she uses to support this from The Nichomachean Ethics is ambiguous to say the least, in that all it says is that suicide is an ‘injustice to the state’.[8]
+On this and on apocryphal stories of Aristotle’s later life she pursues his example as a justification of a book that considers all she knows about suicide in Ancient thought (not just Greek thought – she contrasts Job and Confucius),[9] and in the continuing history of the idea in Western history with much dwelling on the Romantic movement.
+That history takes in the favourable assessment of rational suicide in Montaigne, its rebuttal by Rousseau, and a tradition of philosophy that returned to favouring its acceptability as a response in certain circumstances in Richard Burton, John Donne, David Hume, the romantic movement from Goethe onward and the existentialist favouring of it as an existential choice in Nietzsche and Sartre.[10]
 Stopping to consider sociology, she discusses Durkheim and followers.[11]

 However, the intention of the book turns out to be not so simple as I had imagined.
 When it delves into the lessons of literature which are often treated as discussions between real people rather than textual constructs, its remit is wider.
 In Euripides’ Hippolytus suicide is discussed in terms of understanding the subjective grounds of Phaedra’s suicide, when her lust for her stepson leads to his death.
 We have to understand, she says (and Phaedra seems a living individual in her account) that ‘Phaedra had already felt suicidal for weeks’ given the exposure of her secret love, that she was concerned with the effect of her continued life on her sons reputation, and the emotional wreckage and suicidal ideation of her husband, Theseus.
 Meanwhile Euripides makes it clear that to have died by one’s own hand is, as Theseus says, to have ‘destroyed more than yourself’.
 Euripides balances it all she tells us but come out for continued life, like Aristotle not Socrates.[12]

-The use of the plays as a dramatised therapy is even more apparent in the treatment of Heracles Mad, where Thesus, representing Amphitryon and Theseus, representing Athenian values.
-Heracles’ adoptive human father becomes a kind of guru therapist, together with a supportive community (the Chorus of men disabled by age but wise).
+The use of the plays as a dramatised therapy is even more apparent in the treatment of Heracles Mad, where Amphitryon and Theseus both represent Athenian values against those of barbarian values.
+Heracles’ adoptive human father becomes a kind of guru therapist, together with a supportive community (the Chorus of men disabled by age but still wise).
 See this excerpt:

 The suicidal crisis recedes.
 Heracles’ adoptive father and best friend have seen him through it.
 They have deployed a combination of nonjudgementalism, physical support, affirmations of loyalty, acknowledgement of the scale of his suffering, disdain for the superstitious shunning of those involved in violence, expressions of deep sympathy, reminders of how much he is loved and needed, and extensive quiet listening.[13]